 end

 Again we’ve got the red/green/refactor triumvirate that guides us to the development process.
-So at this point we’ve got specs but they would obviously fail because the functionality hasn’t been implemented yet on the Status model ake a look at isting 7.for the implementation of that functionality.
+So at this point, we’ve got specs but they would obviously fail because the functionality hasn’t been implemented yet on the Status model.
+Take a look at listing 7.11 for the implementation of that functionality.

-Listing 7.: The implementation of the Status model so far
+Listing 7.11: The implementation of the Status model so far